OSSI and the Four Seed Freedoms

-Fedco is proud to be among the 38 seed company partners of the Open Source Seed Initiative (OSSI), an effort by a consortium of seedsfolks, farmer-breeders, academics and others to keep as many seed varieties as possible in the public domain, unfettered by privatizing restrictions.
-(See my essay “In Defense of a Seed Commons” from our 2016 catalog.)
+Fedco is proud to be among the 72 seed-company partners of the Open Source Seed Initiative (OSSI), an effort by a consortium of seedsfolks, farmer-breeders, academics and others to keep as many seed varieties as possible in the public domain, unfettered by privatizing restrictions.
+(See CR Lawn’s essay “In Defense of a Seed Commons” from our 2016 catalog.)

 The OSSI Pledge

-OSSI is signing up as many breeders and seed companies as possible to pledge to keep as many varieties free as possible.
-Fedco currently carries 39 OSSI-pledged varieties.
+OSSI is signing up as many breeders and seed companies as possible to pledge to keep as many varieties in the commons as possible.
+Fedco carries several OSSI-pledged varieties.
 We ask each buyer of these OSSI-pledged seeds to uphold this open source agreement:

 You have the freedom to use these OSSI-pledged seeds in any way you choose.
 In return, you pledge not to restrict others’ use of these seeds or their derivatives by patents or other means, and to include this Pledge with any transfer of these seeds or their derivatives.